Reperfusion injury

+Causes and importance

 Reperfusion injury plays a major part in the biochemistry of hypoxic brain injury in stroke.
 Similar failure processes are involved in brain failure following reversal of cardiac arrest; control of these processes is the subject of ongoing research.
 Repeated bouts of ischemia and reperfusion injury also are thought to be a factor leading to the formation and failure to heal of chronic wounds such as pressure sores and diabetic foot ulcer.
 Continuous pressure limits blood supply and causes ischemia, and the inflammation occurs during reperfusion.
 As this process is repeated, it eventually damages tissue enough to cause a wound.